emiliebumatay/portfolio/README.md

 - Years covered: 2023 to 2025
 - Number of usable rows:
 - Original number of rows:
-[Delete later: To diagnose this issue, I analyzed Axiom Strat's transaction log dataset spanning three years from 2023 to 2025.
-The dataset contains [XXXX] rows and [xxxx] columns, capturing key fields like transaction dates, department names, budgets, actual spend, and expense categories.]
 ## Tools
 - Excel and Python – Data processing, cleaning, and exploratory data analysis (EDA)
 - Excel and Power BI - visualizations and data analysis